Do you make gluten-free products?

 What allergens do your products contain?

 All our products contain wheat.
-We also work with milk, eggs, and tree nuts.
+We also work with milk, eggs, tree nuts, and sesame seeds.
 (While we do not process peanuts, the nuts we do use may have been prepared by our vendors on equipment that also is used to prepare peanuts.)
+All these allergens are processed on the same equipment.

 Do you use genetically modified ingredients?